ZachMoreno/personal-dev/reading.md

 ## In Progress

 - [ ] Code of the Extraordinary Mind
-- [ ] Tools of Titans: The Tactics, Toutines, and Habits of Billionaires, Icons, and World-Class Performers
+- [ ] Welcome to the Universe: An Astrophysical Tour
 - [ ] What to Think about Machines that Think
 - [ ] Nudge
 - [ ] The Meaning of Human Existence